 I know it’s not cool to talk about religious beliefs, unless it’s about “the universe.”
-I’m not sure who “the universe” is – a distant planet, a committee of aliens – but for some reason “the universe” casts its random favor on people, helping them to avoid an accident or leading them to something.
-I have my own name for this guiding benevolence – Guardian Angels.
-I consider them helpers from God, like Clarence in the Christmas classic, “It’s a Wonderful Life.”
-Not only do they help me with the big things like avoiding a car crash (or speed trap), but little things that happen all day long.
+I’m not sure who “the universe” is – sounds like a committee of aliens – but for some reason “the universe” casts its random favor on people.
+I prefer to call them Guardian Angels.
+Not only do they help me with the big things like avoiding a car crash or speed trap, but little things that happen all day long.

 Here’s an example.
 I just got a small garden plot at a community garden and wanted to make a trellis for cucumbers and tomatoes, and true to my character, I wanted to spend as little money as possible.
 I’ve been trying to figure out a way to do it for the last couple of days, staying up too late looking at ideas online and lying in bed fretting, picturing amazing trellises I could make but everything idea was labor intensive and expensive.
 I want it now and I want it cheap.

 Today I went to Home Depot and wandered around, hoping to get inspiration.
 I decided to build a wood framed trellis and create a lattice with metal mesh – anything I could find that wouldn’t cost too much.
 I looked all over for some skinny wood, called furring strips, recommended on a YouTube video, but Home Depot hid them somewhere.
 Seriously, I cruised the lumber aisle twice and couldn’t find them.
 But when I went to ask someone I came across the bad-wood pile and a heavenly sign that said “70% Off.”